SasankYadati/Handwritten-Digit-Classification-Using-CNN/README.md

 <br>
 <br>
 Then there are fully connected layers with 30 units in the first and 10 (no. of o/p units) in the second.
-The first layer uses tanh as activation function and the second one uses softmax
+The first layer uses tanh as activation function and the second one uses softmax.
 <br>
 <br>
 I also introduced dropouts in between the stacks of layers to avoid overfitting.
 The key idea behind dropout is to randomly drop units along with their connections to prevent units from co-adapting too much.
 Read more <a href="https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf">here</a>.